How to create a financial approval workflow – even if you know nothing about finance

 Remove the approvals bottlenecks, the Libeo way

-You can tell Libeo to set a specific payment workflow in place whenever a new supplier comes in.
-And you only need to do this once.
+Automation – true automation– can save you a lot of time and heartache.
+And this kind of financial approval workflow is hardbaked into Libeo.
+With Libeo's automation rules, you can tell Libeo to set a specific payment workflow in place whenever a new supplier comes in.
+And you only need to do this once:

 It makes it easier and faster to resolve issues if any crop up, so people can have the control they want without feeling the need to micromanage.
 And if everything is as it should be, Paula can just hit approve and won’t have to worry about it anymore.